 Reach out to a dedicated treatment specialist and learn how you can create the life you want.

-What Are the Initial Effects of Heroin Use?
+What are the Initial Effects of Using Heroin?

 The most overwhelming effect of using Heroin is the “rush” of intense happiness and the subsequent hours of drowsiness.
 Users may experience the sensations of a “rush” as early as 10 seconds after injecting Heroin intravenously.